 Before someone commits to any kind of buying decision, they type keywords into Google to find what they need.

 The real question is: What do new patients in your area see when they search Google for dentistry?
 You can do a quick test to find out.
-Search Google for: “dentist + (your city/state).
+Use an incognito browser window and search Google for: “dentist + (your city/state).

 You should now be looking at a series of dental practice listings.
 If your practice fails to rank near the top of the page, you are losing new patients.
-Ranking on Google is closely tied to your dental practice website’s Search Engine Optimization (SEO).
+Ranking on Google is closely tied to your dental practice website’s Search Engine Optimization (dentist SEO).

-The first step in improving your dentist SEO is to find out how when your website is performing now.
+The first step in improving your dental SEO is to find out how when your website is performing now.

 Don’t just focus on your search rankings.
 While they are important, they are only one piece of relevant data.
 If you only focus on where you show up in Google searches, you’ll still have no idea how people found your search engine listing, what keywords they searched for or what activities those visitors engaged in after they clicked-through to your site.